Embracing Santiago: 6 helpful tips for a gentle transition to post-Camino life

 Visit the Church of Nuestra Señora de la Barca in Muxía and/or Kilometre-0 and the Lighthouse in Finisterre

-Also by the Cathedral in Santiago, in the old Quintana building at Praza da Quintana de Mortos, there is a massage practice in the basement.
-Quintana Massages are open daily from 1000h to 2030h.
-The one-hour whole-body massage (EUR35) was just the perfect ending to our Camino, loosening up our tight back, leg and foot muscles before we embarked on our next adventure.
+Also by the Cathedral in Santiago, just off Praza do Obradoiro, is a massage practice.
+Quintana Massages at Spazio Wellness [Google Maps location] is open daily from 09:00 to 21:00.
+The one-hour whole-body massage was the perfect ending to our Camino, loosening up our tight back, leg and foot muscles before we embarked on our next adventure.
+You can book your spot online.

 Massage Service